rargo/vim-tab/readme.txt

 	autocmd BufEnter *.[ch] call TabReloadCGtag()
 	autocmd BufEnter *.cpp call TabReloadCGtag()
 	autocmd BufEnter *.java call TabReloadCGtag()
+	3. There's a bug I cann't fix: if a file already open in one tab, open it in another tab will lost the tab's save directorys, please avoid the operation

 Try add the following code in your vimrc: